 Marie Jeanne is the executive secretary emerita, a professional woman whose educational background includes studying administration in Belgium.
 She worked as a secretary at the Congolese embassy for several years, during which time she married and had her first two children.
 When the embassy downsized its staff, Marie Jeanne creatively set out to establish an international import business, buying luxury items in Europe and selling them in the DRC.

 Serving as a minister in her home church, Marie Jeanne became the director of women’s work and the youth division.
 The Church of Jesus Christ Light of the Holy Spirit ordains women as pastors and deaconesses more readily than many African churches, but their leadership is not universally accepted, and she has seen and dealt with discrimination in her service.
 In her community, she seeks to encourage the growth of women’s self esteem and independence at their weekly prayer meetings, including making food and goods for sale, and developing market gardens to support families.
-When the World Council of Churches launched the Decade of Churches in Solidarity with Women, Marie Jeanne represented her church internationally.
-Marie Jeanne’s church and professional experience have made her an invaluable asset to Femme Berceau de l’Abondance.
+Marie Jeanne’s church and professional experience made her an invaluable asset in the original founding of Femme Berceau de l’Abondance.